alvaroandresgarayromero/machinelearningsheet/docs/notes/model_evaluation/evaluate_model.rst

 .. image:: images/roc_curve_2.png
    :width: 400

-The area under the curve is then calculated (approximated below)
+The area under the curve is then calculated (approximated below to 0.8)

 .. image:: images/roc_curve_3.png
    :width: 400